Pa. Task Force 1 Deploys To Help With Hurricane Michael Search, Rescue Efforts

 Follow CBSPHILLY Facebook Twitter

 Tuesday night, the 45 member crew left Philly again in a convoy of trucks.
 They’re headed to Maxwell Air Force base in Montgomery, Alabama in anticipation of Hurricane Michael.
-They will search and rescue efforts.
+They will take part in search and rescue efforts.

 “The hardest part is always leaving your family, that’s the hardest part it,” said Gabriel Salas, a rescue specialist.